untwisted/untwisted/README.md

 Untwisted supports asynchronously dealing with sockets, spawning processes while spawning threads to perform other jobs.
 It is possible to talk to a process using a thread based approach or a unix file descriptor while waiting for socket's events.
-Untwisted basically solves the problem that some python libraries like pexpect and twisted proposes to solve in a flexible but concrete manner.
+Untwisted basically solves the problem that some Python libraries like pexpect and twisted proposes to solve in a flexible but concrete manner.

-Untwisted is extremely modular, applications that are implemented on top of untwisted tend to be succint and elegant.
-Untwisted has an impressive performance when compared to other python frameworks.

 Untwisted implements the concept of super sockets.
-A super socket in the Untwisted context it is an event emitter system.
+A super socket in the untwisted context it is an event emitter system.
+Those who are familiar with Nodejs would feel more comfortable with untwisted super sockets approach.

 A SuperSocket instance is a socket with an event dispatcher mechanism.
 Handles can be mapped to events that are called when a given event associated with the socket happens.

 ~~~python